 Featuring works by John Sell Cotman, Susan MacDowell Eakins, Robert Henri Fouques, Marion Greenwood, Frans Hals (school of), Eastman Johnson, William Keith, Endre Komaromi-Kacz, Georges Michel, Mary Jane Peale, Dona Simons, Thomas Worthington Whittredge, and Richard Wilson.

-Traces: Revealing Secrets in Art and History was made possible by the support and technical advice from Restoration Artist Scott M. Haskins of Fine Art Conservation Laboratories (FACL, Inc.), Thousand Oaks.
+Traces: Revealing Secrets in Art and History was made possible by the support, technical advice, and loans from Ann Bittl of Ventura College, Safwat Mohamed Sayed Aly of the Grand Egyptian Museum, Scott M. Haskins of Fine Art Conservation Laboratories (FACL, Inc.), Gerald Zwers of Public Art Services and donations from the Lou Grubb Collection.
 This exhibition is presented in partnership with the Cal Lutheran Chemistry Department for the course, “Chemical Investigations of Art.”
-A special thanks to Dr. Katherine Hoffmann for her expertise and guidance for this exhibit.
+A special thanks to Dr. Katherine Hoffmann for her expertise and guidance on this exhibit.